Good Question.

 If you're here, something is circling.

-There are two ways to start.
-If you know the decision you're circling, begin there.
-If you can't quite name it yet, start with B.
+If you know the decision you're circling, start there.
+If something feels unresolved but you can't name it yet, start with B.

 Work through this in order.
 Don't skip ahead.
-Each section narrows the field, removes what isn't yours, and moves you forward.
+Each section narrows the field, separates noise from signal, removes what isn't yours, and brings you closer to the point.

-On the other side of this, you won't be circling anymore.
-You'll be out of your head.
-And you'll know what moves first.
+On the other side of this, you'll know what moves first.

 Before you start.